 Total living area: 3,237 sf

-The key to master suite success is thoughtful design that brings luxury features to every size home so that HGTV-savvy buyers find the upscale lifestyle they’re looking for in a home they can afford.
-This generously sized master suite complements an open floor plan by providing an intimate retreat from the communal areas of the home.
-Capturing the essence of a luxury resort suite with a spa-style master bath, this suite has views, natural light, and blurs the indoor-outdoor divide without compromising the sense of privacy that one needs at home.
+The key to primary suite success is thoughtful design that brings luxury features to every size home so that HGTV-savvy buyers find the upscale lifestyle they’re looking for in a home they can afford.
+This generously sized primary suite complements an open floor plan by providing an intimate retreat from the communal areas of the home.
+Capturing the essence of a luxury resort suite with a spa-style primary bath, this suite has views, natural light, and blurs the indoor-outdoor divide without compromising the sense of privacy that one needs at home.
 At all price points, large walk-in showers (affectionately called “car-wash style”) and freestanding tubs rule the day as must-haves.

 D. Oversize walk-in closet offers ample space for a well-organized wardrobe, regardless of how extensive it may be